About

 University of the Arts London Vice Chancellor's Scholarship

-Work held in private collections in the UK, the Netherlands, Hungary, and Austria.
+Work held in private collections around the world.